Where 1,300 Years of Tradition Meets Modern Mastery

 Over an exquisite multi-course dinner, you’ll enjoy traditional geisha dances accompanied by shamisen music, and learn about geisha training and artistic lifestyle.
 This is a privilege rarely extended to visitors, an intimate window into a world that has captivated people for centuries.
 Premium sake and wine flow throughout the evening, and by night’s end, you’ll understand why geisha culture remains one of Japan’s most refined and protected traditions.

-ACCOMMODATIONS: The Mitsui, Kyoto
+ACCOMMODATIONS: Six Senses Kyoto

 Kyoto’s Temples, Treasures and Village Skills